Certifications / Cloud

 Follow us

-This is part two of our series on the AWS Security Specialist certification!
-In part one, we looked at a broad overview of the cert, why you would pursue it, what it covers, and the two foundational AWS services covered under two of the five test domains: IAM and KMS.
+This is part two of our series on the AWS Security Specialist SCS-C02 certification!
+In part one, we looked at a broad overview of the cert and the two foundational AWS services covered in two of the six test domains: IAM and KMS.

 We’ll continue the series today with the next domain: Logging and Monitoring.
 This is a critical domain.
 With no logging and monitoring, you have no idea what is happening in your environment.
 You don’t know when things are working as they should and when there are problems.
 You don’t know if someone is actively trying to hack your applications, or worse, has already gained access.

-Developers need application logs, flame graphs, and historical metrics to troubleshoot problems and improve performance.
+Developers need application logs, and historical metrics to troubleshoot problems and improve performance.
 Security teams need access logs, AWS resource calls, and network logs to investigate incidents.
-Infrastructure engineers need to keep a tidy house in their AWS accounts and monitor items like rotating access keys, properly locked down security groups, and are any S3 buckets are unintentionally set to public.
+Infrastructure engineers need to keep a tidy house in their AWS accounts and audit items like rotating access keys and properly locked down security groups.
 All this data must be available both in real-time and archived away for reviewing history and possible compliance reviews.

-What good logs though without alerts?
+What good are logs, though, without alerts?
 No one has the bandwidth to crawl through lines and lines of logs looking for problems.
-We need automation to catch anomalies, metrics hitting thresholds of poor performance, and security configurations falling out of compliance.
+We need alerts to catch anomalies, metrics hitting thresholds of poor performance, and security configurations out of compliance.

 This is a tall order to keep your AWS accounts on lock and under close surveillance.
-Luckily AWS provides some core services in this realm to help you out.
-Let’s start by digging into the first one, probably the most essential service for keeping an eye on your AWS accounts.
+Luckily, AWS provides some core services to help you out, namely: CloudTrail, CloudWatch, AWS Config, and Trusted Advisor.

 Related: Passing the AWS Security Specialist Exam Part 3: Incident Response and Infrastructure Security.